mkschreder/node-php/README.md

 var app = express();

-// Following works without a path and PHP-CGI installed in system
+// Following without a local copy of PHP-CGI works without a path and tries to use PHP-CGI installed in system
 // app.use("/", php.cgi("/path/to/wordpress"), '');

-// Following is the path for PHP-CGI that you want to use for the application app.use("/", php.cgi("/path/to/wordpress"), '/usr/bin/');
+// Following uses a path in second argument defining the local copy of PHP-CGI that you want to use for the application app.use("/", php.cgi("/path/to/wordpress"), '/usr/bin/');

 app.listen(9090);